US lists Houthis as terrorists, rebels hit another US-operated ship

 "If it's in the short term, tankers might be available ...
 But if it's longer term, it might be a problem," CEO Amin Nasser said in an interview in Davos.

-Earlier on Jan 17, a Malta-flagged container ship was approached by three skiffs and a drone 16km south-west of Yemen’s Dhubab.
+Earlier on Wednesday, a Malta-flagged container ship was approached by three skiffs and a drone 10 miles southwest of Yemen's Dhubab.
 No damage or casualties were reported, Ambrey said in an advisory note.
+REUTERS